MicrosoftDocs/win32/desktop-src/uxguide/mess-error.md

 -   **Use the title to identify the command or feature from which the error originated.** Exceptions:
     -   If an error is displayed by many different commands, consider using the program name instead.
     -   If that title would be redundant or confusing with the main instruction, use the program name instead.
--   **Don't use the title to explain or summarize the problem**—that's the purpose of the main instruction.
+-   **Don't use the title to explain or summarize the problem** that's the purpose of the main instruction.

 **Incorrect:**